Family Justice Council

 The Family Justice Council, established in 2004, is an advisory, non-statutory, non-departmental public body sponsored by the Judicial Office of England and Wales.
 It provides independent expert advice, from an inter-disciplinary perspective, on the operation and reform of the family justice system to the Family Justice Board (jointly chaired by ministers from the Ministry of Justice and Department for Education) and Government.
 It is chaired by the President of the Family Division and as of 2025, the chair is Sir Andrew McFarlane.

 History

 In March 2002, the Lord Chancellor's office published a consultation titled "“Promoting Inter-Agency Working in the Family Justice System”.
-This consultation recommended that the council was established to improve interdisciplinary collaboration and best practice, whilst advising the government on matters impacting the family justice system.
+This consultation recommended that a council be established to improve interdisciplinary collaboration and best practice, whilst advising the government on matters impacting the family justice system.
 This recommendation was approved in 2003 and the Family Justice Council started to function in 2004.

 In November 2011, a family justice review report was published.
 This highlighted a report previously written by the Family Justice Council, that raised concerns regarding the quality and qualifications of expert witnesses used within the family justice system.
 Further changes were recommended to the structure of the Family Justice Council within this report, with the Family Justice Council responding by subsequently making changes to their structure and how they function.